BeerensJian/verou-3-king-size-pet-x-family/readme.md

 	* Show information about pets
 *  **Sara:**
 	*  Responsiveness
-	*  Layouts and effect for all pages
+	*  Implementing layouts and effect for all pages